 - It’s informative.
 Now that you have all the room in the world to promote your firm online, you need to use it wisely.
 By stuffing your website with informative blogs and news articles that appeal to your ideal client, you are establishing yourself as the attorney in your practice area (without your having to say so).

 - It’s exclusive.
 Print, radio, and TV ads can be seen by anyone, but your site is more likely to be accessed by people who are actually seeking your services.
-All of your accounts should be search engine-optimized in order to draw in the clients you want, and ward off those cases you don’t want to take.
+All of your accounts should be search engine-optimized to draw in the clients you want and ward off those cases you don’t want to take.